Classes of topological qubits from low-dimensional quantum spin systems: 1D VBS qubits

 contains a phase factor for each hopping term.
 Furthermore, the phase $\frac{\theta}{L}$ is the Aharonov-Casher (AC) phase~\cite{AC84}, which is the geometric phase of a magnetic moment $\vec{\mu}$ moving in electric field $\vec{E}$, and

 for spin $S$, the unit vector $\vec{e}^z$ along z-direction orthogonal to the system plane, and lattice spacing $a$.
 The field $\vec{E}\propto \frac{Q}{r^2}$, and $E(R)$ is the field strength at the radius $R=L/2\pi$.
 We see that, for the full twist $\theta=2\pi$, $Q \propto L/S$, which means in order to induce the desired twist operation, the magnitude of charge is proportional to the system size while inversely to the magnitude of spin.
+To make it size-independent, an infinite line of charge can be used instead of a single charge, and it is not hard to see the charge density $\rho\propto 1/S$.

 Alternatively, the effect of the twist can be understood as a spin-orbit coupling in the context of Dzyaloshinskii-Moriya (DM) interaction~\cite{Mor60}.
 In general, DM term takes the form \be H_\textsc{dm}=\sum_{ij} \vec{D}_{ij} \cdot (\vec{S}_i \times \vec{S}_j). \ee To realize the twist, we only need the z-component of $D_{i,i+1}\propto \sin 2\pi/L$.
 It turns out atomic quantum simulators using cold atoms in optical lattice~\cite{LSA12} can realize the model~(\ref{eq:twistH}) as a special case.